saidsay-so/fancy/interfaces/README.md

 # Fancy Interfaces
-This repo just contains the interfaces used by the tools.
+This folder just contains the D-Bus interfaces.